What you need to know.

 What can I do to help?

-• GENTLE GUM MASSAGE: With clean fingers, gently rub the sore areas.
-The pressure can provide palliative relief
+GENTLE GUM MASSAGE: With clean fingers, gently rub the sore gums.
+The pressure can provide palliative relief.

 Some mums are concerned about breastfeeding during this time.
 Each child will be different.
 Some children will have no issues and find it soothing while others may find it uncomfortable.
 Gently massage the gums again before trying again.
 If they bite, suddenly pull away and they will get the idea.